">

 Elisabeth Badinter distorts feminism the better to fight it

-Prostitution : Rights of Women or right to women ?
+Prostitution : Rights of Women or Right to Women ?

 The "Stolen Feminism" Hoax : Anti-Feminist Attack Based on Error-Filled Anecdotes